bioexcel/2020-10-cp2k_qmmm_intro/session_4/Session4_exercise.md

 **Cleaning the initial structure (from PDB database)**

-We start with the catalytic antibody structure (PDB id 1C1E) and we are goingto build the system shown below:
+We start with the catalytic antibody structure (PDB id 1C1E) and we are going to build the system shown below:

 ![Protein-ligand system](https://github.com/salomellabres/CP2K_tutorials_for_biological_simulations/blob/master/GMX_DAA/images/QMMM.section4.png)

 First, you split the system into 3 parts (protein, ligand, waters).
 See **fix_1c1e.sh**:

 ```
 # Split water molecules, protein and ligand ENH